-At this age, our kids won’t know if we’ve spent $100 or $600+ on their birthday celebration because all they really care about is having a great time so why go all out?
+Toddlers won’t know if we’ve spent $100 or $600+ on their birthday parties because all they really care about is having a great time.
 That’s not to say that your child won’t enjoy an expensive party or that it’s wrong.

 For our kids’ 1st birthdays we stuck to simple at home family meals.
 This year for our son’s 3rd we’re going to Magic Kingdom!
 I also hope to do a park playdate type of non-party “party” for him when we get back if the weather allows.

 Here are some tips and things to consider when planning a kid’s party: